 - On Feb.
-8, Governor Andy Beshear said for the fifth straight week, the state distributed more vaccines than it received in first doses from the federal government.
-Of all the first doses received, 91% were already administered. - Also, on Feb.
+8, Governor Andy Beshear said for the fifth straight week, the state had distributed more vaccines than it received in first doses from the federal government.
+Of all the first doses the state had received, 91% were already in a Kentuckians' arms. - Additionally, on Feb.
 8, the Governor updated Kentuckians on the demographics of those vaccinated and said the data will be produced every week to track progress and to be held accountable. - As reported on Feb.
 9, CVS Health vaccinations were 88% complete in the state's long-term care facilities and 79% complete in assisted living facilities.
 Walgreens vaccinations were 100% complete in long-term care facilities and 90% complete in assisted living facilities. - Vaccinations have begun for Supports for Community Living (SCL) residents.
-1,110 SCL residents out of 3,524 have already been immunized. - On Feb.
-11, Gov. Beshear announced more than 150 vaccination sites: six new regional sites, new mobile clinics, 10 Kroger and 15 Walmart stores, and 125 pharmacies will now offer COVID-19 vaccines.
-See the full release.
+1,110 SCL residents out of 3,524 have already been immunized with the help of Walgreens, local health departments and community leaders. - On Feb.
+11, Gov. Beshear announced more than 150 vaccination sites: six new regional sites, new mobile clinics, 10 Kroger and 15 Walmart stores, and 125 pharmacies (78 Walgreens branches and 47 Good Neighbor independent pharmacies) will now offer COVID-19 vaccines.
+To learn more, see the full release.